 Anxiety can be especially bad if the inability to process information is paired with a new trigger.
 Likewise, older dogs take longer to bounce back from “traumatic events,” and something as routine as going to the Vet may induce anxiety in an older dog.

 Physical triggers for canine anxiety are a bit more straightforward as we are able to point to physical pain as an obvious cut-and-dry symptom.
 The problem with physical triggers is that physical pain can linger.
-Even after a wound has healed or pain has subsided, the natural inclination for your dog is to remain anxious about his physical impairment, especially if your furry friend suffered from chronic pain or a serious injury.
+Even after a wound has healed or pain has subsided, the natural inclination for your dog is to remain anxious about his physical impairment, especially if your furry friend suffered from a serious injury.

 -Sudden limitations in mobility